-Suppose you have lost someone close as a result of hospital negligence than you will probably struggle to come to terms with not only the loss of that person but also any financial implications their death might have on your family.
-If you have found yourself in this terrible situation than you might be entitled to claim for compensation, and whilst this will not make up for the loss of your loved one it might help give you the financial assistance that you need to help you learn to adjust to a new way of life.
+Suppose you have lost someone close as a result of hospital negligence.
+You will probably struggle to come to terms with not only the loss of that person but also any financial implications their death might have on your family.
+If you have found yourself in this terrible situation, then you might be entitled to claim for compensation, and whilst this will not make up for the loss of your loved one, it might help give you the financial assistance that you need to help you learn to adjust to a new way of life.

 Jump to a Section